Vera Bradley

 Vera Bradley Sales, LLC (d.b.a.
-Vera Bradley) is an American luggage and handbag design company, founded by Barbara Bradley Baekgaard and Patricia R. Miller in 1982.
-As of 2019, its home office is in Fort Wayne, Indiana.
+Vera Bradley) is an American travel gear design company, founded by Barbara Bradley Baekgaard and Patricia R. Miller in 1982.
+As of 2026, its home office is in Roanoke, Indiana.
 The company was named after Baekgaard's mother.
 Its original luxury cotton bag product lines have expanded to include fashion and home accessories, office supplies, and patterned gifts.
 Many items have distinctive florals, paisleys, or geometric prints with complementary linings, as well as elongated diamond quilting.
 The patterns were originally inspired by French Provençal country fabrics and have limited seasonal releases each year.
-In September 2022, the company named Jacqueline Ardrey as their new CEO.
+In March 2026, the company named Ian Bickley Chairman and CEO.